tapaswenipathak/Internship/README.md

 - https://github.com/tapaswenipathak/Internship/issues/43 - Closed on 1/6/19.
 - https://github.com/tapaswenipathak/Internship/issues/21 - Closed on 1/6/19.
 - https://github.com/tapaswenipathak/Internship/issues/52 - Closed on 1/7/19.

+# Co-Photo Walker

+I am doing few photo walks this year in listed places/countries; my photography genre is chromatic, documentary, fine art, flora, macro, monochrome, portraits and street.
+If you are interested in joining let me know.
+I mostly have CFPs accepted in these regions or a speaker in univerisities so you would might adhere w/ my schedule.
+I will let you know the itinerary beforehand if you join me.

+- AF
+- PK
+- KP
+- ZA
+- South America

 # Technical Blogger Intern